AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

     inviteEmployee2("Hello", "How are you?"); // Hello Jimmy Baily, How are you?
     ```

-    Call and apply are pretty interchangeable.
+    Call and Apply are pretty much interchangeable.
 Both execute the current function immediately.
 You need to decide whether it’s easier to send in an array or a comma separated list of arguments.
 You can remember by treating Call is for **comma** (separated list) and Apply is for **Array**.

-    Whereas Bind creates a new function that will have `this` set to the first parameter passed to bind().
+    Bind creates a new function that will have `this` set to the first parameter passed to bind().

-4.  ### What is JSON and its common operations
+5.  ### What is JSON and its common operations

     **JSON** is a text-based data format following JavaScript object syntax, which was popularized by `Douglas Crockford`.
-It is useful when you want to transmit data across a network and it is basically just a text file with an extension of .json, and a MIME type of application/json
+It is useful when you want to transmit data across a network.
+It is basically just a text file with an extension of .json, and a MIME type of application/json

     **Parsing:** Converting a string to a native object